chentetran/snapsassin/README.md

 <img src="./img/pitch.jpg" width="450">

 ### TODO:
+- Change weird mixture of Ion and Volley network calls to just Ion.
 - Firebase push notifications.
+- Implement join/create game functionalities (currently everyone joins the same game).
 - Revamp the login system so its not hacky and uses more than just Facebook.
+And so players can actually log out.
 - Implement veto system to veto cheats, which may be possible if someone takes a photo of a photo of their target.
 - Display history of photos so that everyone can verify that the snap was legitimate.
 - Implement a feed for an event logs, like "Game has started", or "____ has been eliminated."
+- Add other game modes like Zombies vs Humans or Phantom
+- Create easy sharing to invite people to games.
+Or a QR code type thing.

+*Created by Vincent Tran, Tony Nguyen, Wesley Wei, Charles Wan, Nga Pham*